andreh111/rn-nytimes/README.md

 ## Install Dependencies and run the application

-1 - Clone the repository
+1 - Clone the repository : `git clone https://github.com/andreh111/rn-nytimes.git`

 2 - Go to the project folder and run : `npm install`